-Meetings Attended in 2023 5 of 5 BD Hon.
-Jason Kenney, 55, is a member of our Board.
+Hon.
+Jason Kenney, 56, is a member of our Board.
 Mr. Kenney is currently a Senior Advisor at Bennett Jones LLP.
 Mr. Kenney recently completed 25 years in public service, both at the federal and provincial levels of government.
 He served in the Canadian Parliament for two decades, including as Minister of Citizenship, Immigration and Multiculturalism; Minister of Employment and Social Development; Minister of National Defence and Chair of the Cabinet Operations Committee.
 In 2019, Mr. Kenney won a large majority mandate to become the eighteenth Premier of Alberta.
 As a federal minister, Mr. Kenney travelled to India on several occasions, playing a key role in strengthening Canada-India relations and expanding the Government of Canada's footprint in India.
 Mr. Kenney serves on the board of directors of Atco Ltd., CORIL Holdings Ltd. and People's Trust Group.
 Mr. Kenney is a resident of Calgary, Alberta, Canada.

-Sumit Maheshwari, 41, is a member of our Board.
-Mr. Maheshwari has been the Managing Director and Chief Executive Officer of Fairbridge since May 2018.
-Prior to this, Mr. Maheshwari was Vice President at Fairbridge and has been working at Fairbridge since
+Sumit Maheshwari, 42, is a member of our Board.
+Mr. Maheshwari has been the Managing Director and Chief Executive Officer of Fairbridge since May 2018, playing a pivotal role in sourcing, evaluating, negotiating, and executing investment opportunities.
+Since